Jimmy Garoppolo Player Prop Bets for NFL Week 18 | San Francisco vs. Los Angeles 1/9/2022

 Season Stats

-- He has added 50 rushing yards on 37 carries with three touchdowns, averaging 3.1 yards per game.
+- He's also rushed 37 times for 50 yards and three touchdowns, averaging 3.1 yards per game.

 - The 49ers, who rank 13th in the NFL in points scored, have attempted a pass 50.7% of the time while running the ball 49.3% of the time.